OpenTreeOfLife/reference-taxonomy/doc/method/method-sources.md

   sequences', or any of about 15 similar designations

 The IPNI and IRMNG records are suppressed because they include many invalid names.
-Although the original taxonomic sources indicate which names are known to be invalid, this information is not preserved when the records are exported by GBIF, since Darwin Core does not provide a standard way to express it.
-Note that the GBIF taxonomy might import the same name from more than one source, but its export file only lists one of the sources.
+We pick up most of the valid names from other sources, such as direct from IRMNG, so this is not a great loss.
+Although the original taxonomic sources indicate which names are known to be invalid, this information is not preserved when the records are exported by the GBIF backbone.
+Note that the GBIF backbone might import the same name from more than one source, but its provenance information only lists one of the sources.
 We suppress the record if that source is IPNI or IRMNG, but not if it is some other source.